Jim Zorn: Personal life

 Zorn and his wife, Joy, have four children: daughters Rachael, Sarah, and Danielle and son Isaac.
 Jim and Joy Zorn are active in Medical Teams International and Pro Athletes Outreach.
-Medical Teams International is dedicated to implementing and supporting programs that address the causes and effects inadequate of health care worldwide.
+Medical Teams International is dedicated to implementing and supporting programs that address the causes and effects of inadequate health care worldwide.

-Jim Zorn currently resides with his wife on Mercer Island, a suburb of Seattle.
-The couple is active in the local community, and attend Evergreen Covenant Church.
+Zorn currently resides with his wife on Mercer Island, a suburb of Seattle.
+The couple is active in the local community, and attend Encounter Church.

-Zorn is noted for his interest in mountain biking, kayaking and other outdoor sports.
-He has continued to mountain bike even as he approaches the age of 70.
+He is noted for his interest in mountain biking, kayaking and other outdoor sports.
+He continued to mountain bike even as he approached the age of 70.
 When he was a player with the Seattle Seahawks, he experimented with building bikes for off-road riding with the help of the owner of Mercer Island Cyclery.

 Zorn was inducted into the State of Washington Sports Hall of Fame during a pregame ceremony prior to Washington's game at Seattle on November 23, 2008.